mjcanan/discogsByStyle/README.md

 #### Flags
 -h: Help.
 Prints usage<br>
 -r: Loads the original release dates for all of your reissues<br>
--m: Pulls data from the master releases (very time intensive due to rate limiting)<br>
+-m: Pulls data from the master releases (very time intensive due to rate limiting, but will provide most accurate release date information)<br>
 #### Options
 -u [--username] <user_name>: Discog's username - needed if pulling data from Discogs -t [--token] <token>: Token for accessing Discogs - needed if pulling data from Discogs